AMD Developer ChallEnge 2025

 2. Reference kernels and associated information will be provided at the start of the particular schedule.

-3. Teams or individuals deemed to be winners are eligible to receive 1 prize only, to be awarded at AMD’s sole discretion.
+3. Teams or individuals deemed winners are eligible to receive one (1) prize only, to be awarded at AMD’s sole discretion.

 4. Winning a prize depends on participants’ ability to meet specific performance targets.
-If no team meets the performance targets (to be published on 15 April 2025), AMD reserves the right to refrain from awarding a prize to any participant or team.
+If no team meets the performance targets, AMD reserves the right to refrain from awarding a prize.

-5. A participant or team’s place on the leaderboard is not necessarily reflective of being determined to be a winner in the challenge, nor is leaderboard placement an automatic guarantee of winning a prize.
-4 winning submissions will be selected by AMD in its sole discretion after reproduction and verification of the results by AMD.
+5. A participant or team’s place on the leaderboard is not necessarily reflective of being determined to be a winner, nor is leaderboard placement a guarantee of winning a prize.

-6. The challenge will be hosted on the GPU MODEDiscord server, operating on their KernelBot automation platform to execute kernel submissions, evaluate and debug performance, and populate the results on the leaderboard.
-The server also provides the ability to communicate with other participants, share learning resources, and view statistics about the competition.
-Additional details will be available before the beginning of the challenge.
+6. The challenge will be hosted on the GPU Mode Discord server, operating on their KernelBot automation platform to:eExecute kernel submissions, evaluate and debug performance and populate the results on the leaderboard.

 Challenge Schedule